marcelkordek/homebridge-harman-kardon-avr/README.md

 # homebridge-harman-kardon-avr
-This is a plugin for the DS18B20 temperature sensors.
+This is a plugin for the Harman-Kardon-AVR.

 Installation
 --------------------